-The rural setting of a place allows visitors to understand a site within its original context, and is therefore a contributory element to its heritage significance.
-As such, all efforts should be made to retain this setting of at least the 'feel' of this setting where possible.
+The setting of a place, such as the rural setting of St Saviour's Anglican Church and Devon House, allows visitors to understand a site within its original context and is therefore a contributory element to its heritage significance.
+All efforts should be made to retain this setting or at least the 'feel' of this setting where possible.
 Approaches to the setting of a place should be guided by the following Burra Charter Principle: